VMironiuk/vector-editor/vector-editor-inbox.md

 [✅] Draw circle on tap
 [✅] Draw rect on pan
-[✅] Draw circle or rect based on selected shape type [] Inform Sidebar about new shape on Scene
+[✅] Draw circle or rect based on selected shape type [✅] Inform Sidebar about new shape on Scene
-[] Inform Scene about shape removal from Sidebar
+[] Display shape type and date created at for Sidebar items [] Inform Scene about shape removal from Sidebar
 [] Implement document